 You can add the field on order forms by following this more in-depth tutorial.

-Select the “User Input” type of block to add to your order forms, like this:
+On your Order Form design, select the “User Input” type of block to add to your order forms, like this:

 Now choose “Save to Custom Field” and choose the custom field for your VAT number that you created in the previous step.